ST10084726/POE_PROG7312/README.md

 ### My score is not updating after I submit the quiz.
 What should I do?
  Verify that the quiz submission process is completed.
 Some quizzes may require a server-side process to calculate and update scores.
  If the issue continues, it could be a technical problem with the quiz platform.
 Contact the quiz administrator or support team for help.
+### The Timer is not Displaying Correctly
+ If you're facing issues with the timer display, ensure that your system clock is accurate.
+The timer relies on system time, and any discrepancies can affect its performance.
+Additionally, check for any conflicting processes that might interfere with the timer functionality.

 ## FAQ
 ```bash